 What if You Were Arrested for Domestic Violence in Utah but Your Spouse Doesn’t Want to Press Charges?

-What Crimes Qualify as Domestic Violence in Utah?
+What Are Domestic Violence Crimes in Utah?

 Domestic violence is not one charge but is instead an umbrella term covering a variety of charges and offenses.
 Domestic violence offenses are violent crimes committed by one person against someone else they live with.
 The term the law uses, “cohabitants,” includes all adults or emancipated people at least 16 years of age living in the same household.

 A cohabitant in a domestic violence case is often a spouse, boyfriend/girlfriend, fiancé/fiancée, or other romantic partner.
 A cohabitant may also be a blood relative or relative by marriage, such as a parent or sibling.
 Lastly, “cohabitant” covers someone who shares children with the defendant even if they don’t live together.